 Concordia's School of Education curriculum has been developed to be fully consistent and in compliance with all standards and requirements established by the Michigan State Department of Education, the National Council for Accreditation of Teacher Education (NCATE) and the professional organizations governing the content specialty areas of majors and minors.
 Successful completion of the curriculum qualifies candidates for the Bachelor of Arts Degree, teacher certification and, if desired, a Lutheran Teacher Diploma.
-The School of Education offers three programs, elementary, secondary, and K-12 teacher education.
+The School of Education offers programs in the following areas: Elementary Teacher Education, Secondary Teacher Education, K-12 Teacher Education, Early Childhood Education and Family Life.